calc-cmu/pre-calc/README.md

-# Learning to Use the Calculator Improves Numerical Abilities of Language Models
+# Pre-Calc – Learning to Use the Calculator Improves Numeracy in Language Models
-Source code for the project titled as above for CMU's 11-711 ANLP course project Team Number 26
+Source code for the project titled as above

 You can find our datasets and models at https://huggingface.co/collections/CMU-ANLP-Team-26/